yasint23/My_Devops/projects/503-microservices-ci-cd-pipeline-with-helm/README.md

 }
 ```

-* Create an `A` record of `staging-petclinic.clarusway.us` in your hosted zone (in our case `clarusway.us`) using AWS Route 53 domain registrar and bind it to your `petclinic cluster`.
+* Create an `A` record of `staging-petclinic.devopsyasin.com` in your hosted zone using AWS Route 53 domain registrar and bind it to your `petclinic cluster`.
+# route53--> Quick create record--> staging-petclinic--> A routes.. --> Value:paste Public IP one of the cluster node--> create record
 * Commit the change, then push the script to the remote repo.

 ``` bash